lm1024/dc-pelican/content/2015-06-23-why-contribute-automotive.md

 Unfortunately, we don't yet have clear proof that working in the open and collaborating on solutions over the long-term has delivered better products for automotive at lower cost.
 It's simply too early to tell.
 The numbers aren't in yet.

 But personally I think the evidence from other industries is overwhelming.
 I know I'm not alone.

+(This article was originally published in the June 2015 [GENIVI](http://www.genivi.org) Newsletter.)